qeeqbox/analyzer/README.md

 ## Disclaimer
 - This project is NOT an anti malware project and does not quarantine or delete malicious files
-- Prerequisites packages are required for some modules, if you are interested in using those open source packages, or looking to re-write your own packages (Please let me know, I can help with that)
+- Prerequisites packages are required for some modules, if you are not interested in using those packages, or looking to re-write your own packages (Please let me know, I can help with that)

 <p align="center"> <img src="https://raw.githubusercontent.com/bd249ce4/QBAnalyzer/master/readme/madewithlove.png"></p>